Last Updated on

 These crisp butter lettuce cups are filled with a healthy rotisserie chicken salad, made with fresh herbs, grapes, celery, red onion, and a mayo/Greek yogurt dressing.
+Look no further for the best chicken salad recipe that’s sure to become a go-to meal for you and your family!

 This post may contain affiliate links.
 For more information, see my affiliate disclosure.